The Laughing Policemen of London

 My flight was still two hours off.
 MAYBE this could be cleared up by then.

-Off to the pleece station Couldn’t see out the back, and a loud roar of forced-air cooling muted any identifying noises.
+Off to the pleece station in a real ‘paddy wagon’.
+Couldn’t see out the back, and a loud roar of forced-air cooling muted any identifying noises.

 Inside the tired, gray, heavily armored building I heard moaning and weeping from downstairs.